arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 In general, the increase in accuracy with higher testing rates, is accompanied with longer testing delays.
 This reflects the change from highly sensitive systems with low thresholds to more specific systems with higher thresholds at higher testing rates.
 For Poisson noise, similar detection delays are observed for all test and noise magnitudes, with variation by testing rate (mean of -3.7 to 36.1 days).
 Under dynamical noise, there are clearer differences in the performance of ELISA and RDTs, with the separation of outcomes occurring later than observed for detection accuracy (8 time noise magnitude vs.~2 times, respectively) (@fig-accuracy).
 With large amounts of dynamical noise (8 times the measles incidence), the mean detection delay of the 90% and 85% RDTs range from -17.5 days to 3.2 days, and from -25.2 days to -3.4 days, respectively.
 Long detection delays manifest as large numbers of unavoidable cases (i.e., cases that occur between the outbreak start and its detection.
 Given the initial exponential rate of increase of outbreaks, the pattern of unavoidable cases follows the same shape as for detection delays, but more exaggerated.
 Negative delays indicate that alerts are being triggered before the start of the outbreak and is correlated with the proportion of the time series that is under alert, with larger negative delays associated with more and/or longer alert periods (@fig-alert-proportion, Supplemental Figure 2).

-#figure([
-image("manuscript_files/figure-typst/fig-alert-proportion-output-1.png")
-], caption: figure.caption(
-position: bottom,
-[
+#figure(
+  image("manuscript_files/figure-typst/fig-alert-proportion-output-1.png"),
-The difference between proportion of the time series in alert for outbreak detection systems under different testing rates and noise structures.
+  caption: [The difference between proportion of the time series in alert for outbreak detection systems under different testing rates and noise structures.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
-Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.
+Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.],
-]),
+  placement: bottom,
 )
 <fig-alert-proportion>